Tensor-based quantum phase difference estimation for large-scale demonstration: Procedure of the algorithm

 where the first 3 comes from the fact that any two-qubit gate can be executed with up to 3 native two-qubit gates~\cite{Vatan2004-ck, Drury2008-cw}.
 In the real device execution, the gate count would be smaller than the above value due to the transpilation and the error suppression, where optimization level 3 was adopted in the Qiskit transpilation.

-Our phase difference estimation algorithm is implemented in Qiskit~\cite{Javadi-Abhari2024-qm} with the FireOpal error suppression module~\cite{Mundada2023-rl,Sachdeva2024-vr} of the Python language.
-FireOpal is a package of deterministic error-suppression workflow composed of a depth reduction and logical transpilation, an error-aware hardware mapping, an elimination of circuit crosstalk (dynamical decoupling), an optimized gate replacement (including AI-powered analog-level gate optimization), an measurement-error mitigation (including AI-driven calibration routine)~\cite{Mundada2023-rl}.
+Our phase difference estimation algorithm is implemented on Qiskit~\cite{Javadi-Abhari2024-qm} with the FireOpal error suppression module of Q-CTRL~\cite{Mundada2023-rl,Sachdeva2024-vr} by the Python language.
+FireOpal is a package of deterministic error-suppression workflow, and the overview of the execution procedure is as follows~\cite{Mundada2023-rl}; a user first create quantum circuits (as a quantum assembly language, QASM) and submit them to Q-CTRL through the FireOpal module.
+The module first executes the front-end compiler including mathematical reduction of the gate count of quantum circuits.
+Then it executes an error-reducing back-end compiler including an error-aware hardware mapping, an elimination of circuit crosstalk (dynamical decoupling), and an optimized gate replacement (e.g., AI-powered analog-level gate optimization).
+The created circuits are experimented on a real device.
+Before returning the results to the user, the module performs a measurement error mitigation including an AI-driven calibration routine.